Design Mistakes that will cost you sales.

 Here are some basic no-no’s for your site, these are based on what web users say annoys them, plus a few mistakes that can affect that VITAL “overall feel” glance when they decide how professional your site is.
 Be sure to read this list and if your site has any of these errors we highly recommend you correct them.

 The first two mistakes are to do with non-text issues then we will move into the text problems as a result of overusing the text editor.

 1. Pop Up Windows (Not to be confused with chatbots)

 2. Flashing Banner Ads

-Mixed feelings on these, some web users hate them others don't mind them.
-Our way of thinking is that anything that flashes advertising another site has the ability to attract the user's eye away from YOUR product, service or the information on your site.
-We are not saying don't use these but be careful where you place them.
+People have mixed feelings about these, some web users hate them others don’t mind them.
+Our way of thinking is that anything that flashes advertising another site has the ability to attract the user’s eye away from YOUR product, service or the information on your site.
+We are not saying don’t use these but be careful where you place them.
 Do not put them above your main content or at the sides of pages near your navigation.
 If you want to use animated banners put them towards the bottom of your pages.